 There are a few ways to figure out what to write about in your industry.
 The first thing I suggest you do is to look at what other blogs and websites in your industry are writing about.
 This can help give you a better idea of what to write about.
 Before you can create content though, you’ll need topics to write bout.

 Go visit 5 other blogs/websites in your niche and write down 10 topics they are writing about.

 Next, you need to do a bit more keyword research.
 Now you need take each of those topics that you wrote down and do some more research.

-This can be done using the Google Adwords Tool again.
+This can be done using the Google Keyword Planner again.

 I.e. if one of the topics you wrote down was grilling salmon; you would enter that into the box on the Google Adwords tool.

 A. Select “Keyword Ideas”

 Below you’ll see a new list of keywords that shows up.

 A).
 Find long tailed keywords (3 or more words together) that are fitting for your niche